The Wonder of It All: Todd Haynes Shares The Behind-the-Scenes Challenges of His Magical New Film - MovieMaker Magazine

 TH: I went to the Women’s March the day after Trump was elected, I mean, this movie doesn’t have to be for all kids, that’s fine, but I’m looking around at all the families that came out, the kids had all written signs.
 I thought, come on, there’s a lot of people that want to nourish their kids, give their kids access to the world, show them things and have them get involved in the world.
 Kids can really feel committed to what’s out there, and this is really the kind of movie that can really blow the mind of a little kid, or a not so little kid.

-MM: I think when the connection is made, when you find out how the characters are connected they’re gonna have this “oh my God” moment and maybe they’ll seek out other complicated films.
+MM: I think when the connection is made, when you reveal how the characters are connected they’re gonna have this “oh my God” moment and maybe they’ll seek out other complicated films.

 TH: Exactly.